vertix/franky/README.md

 It adds a Python wrapper around [libfranka](https://frankaemika.github.io/docs/libfranka.html), while replacing necessary real-time programming with higher-level motion commands.
 As franky focuses on making real-time trajectory generation easy, it allows the robot to react to unforeseen events.

+Check out the [tutorial](#tutorial) and the [examples](https://github.com/TimSchneider42/franky/tree/master/examples) for an introduction.
+The full documentation can be found at [https://timschneider42.github.io/franky/](https://timschneider42.github.io/franky/).

 ## Differences to frankx
 Franky is a fork of [frankx](https://github.com/pantor/frankx), though both codebase and functionality differ substantially from frankx by now.